 20.5 Control of Software.

-Owner recognizes that some of the software and other intellectual property provided by Contractor to Owner as part of the Scope of Work, may carry with it certain restrictions on use, copying and distribution because it is subject to certain license agreements.
-Owner agrees not to violate any licenses of which Contractor informs Owner; provided that, Owner shall have the right to assign the benefit of such software and other intellectual property and license granted in this Section 20.5 to Lender in connection with granting a security interest in the Facility, to a purchaser in connection with a transfer of the Facility or to any subsequent owner or assignee of the same, or to a Replacement Contractor.
-Contractor represents and warrants that it has all rights and licenses necessary for it to provide such software and other intellectual property to Owner as contemplated in this Agreement and grants Owner a perpetual, irrevocable, non-exclusive, transferable and royalty free license for the use, copying, modification, adaptation, display and performance of such software and other intellectual property in connection with the construction, ownership, operation, maintenance, repair, rebuilding, alteration and expansion of the Facility at any time.
-Such license allows Owner only the limited right to use, copy, modify, adapt, display and perform the software and other intellectual property as set forth herein and shall not convey any title to or ownership in the software and other intellectual property to Owner or any Person to whom Owner is permitted to assign its interests therein.
+Construction Manager recognizes that some of the software and other intellectual property provided by Contractor to Construction Manager as part of the Scope of Work, may carry with it certain restrictions on use, copying and distribution because it is subject to certain license agreements.
+Construction Manager agrees not to violate any licenses of which Contractor informs Construction Manager; provided that, Owner shall have the right to assign the benefit of such software and other intellectual property and license granted in this Section 20.5 to Lender in connection with granting a security interest in the Facility, to a purchaser in connection with a transfer of the Facility or to any subsequent owner or assignee of the same, or to a Replacement Contractor.
+Contractor represents and warrants that it has all rights and licenses necessary for it to provide such software and other intellectual property to Owner or Construction Manager as contemplated in this Agreement and grants Owner and Construction Manager a perpetual, irrevocable, non-exclusive, transferable and royalty free license for the use, copying, modification, adaptation, display and performance of such software and other intellectual property in connection with the construction, ownership, operation, maintenance, repair, rebuilding, alteration and expansion of the Facility at any time.
+Such license allows Construction Manager only the limited right to use, copy, modify, adapt, display and perform the software and other intellectual property as set forth herein and shall not convey any title to or ownership in the software and other intellectual property to Owner or Construction Manager or any Person to whom Owner or Construction Manager is permitted to assign its interests therein.
 This license shall survive termination of this Agreement by either party for any reason.
-Moreover, to the extent Owner is not provided as part of the Work with the source code of any software provided by Contractor to Owner, Contractor shall provide Owner with a source code escrow agreement in form and substance acceptable to Owner from the appropriate software vendor or licensor.
+Moreover, to the extent Owner and Construction Manager are not provided as part of the Work with the source code of any software provided by Contractor to Construction ManagerContractor shall provide Construction Manager with a source code escrow agreement in form and substance acceptable to Construction Manager from the appropriate software vendor or licensor.

 20.6 Intellectual Property Warranties.